lkubb/salt-tool-dotsync-formula/README.md

 to the user's config dir as well as templates from
 - `salt://dotdata/<user>/<tool>` or
 - `salt://dotdata/<tool>`
 to the user's data dir.

+You can also sync scripts from `salt://dotbin/<user>` or `salt://dotbin` to `$HOME/.local/bin` or a custom target.

 The target folder will not be cleaned by default (ie files in the target that are absent from the user's dotconfig will stay).

 ## Configuration
 ### Pillar